philmayes/midi_maker/README.md

 * `note` is A-G with possible # or b e.g. `Eb`.
 * `octave` is 1-10.

-When supplying multiple notes, the duration and octave can be omitted if they match the previous note. e.g. a scale of G is `qG@5,A,B,C@6,D,E,F#,G`.
+When supplying multiple notes, the octave can be omitted if it matches the previous note. e.g. a scale of G is `qG@5,A,B,C@6,D,E,F#,G`.
 Note that the `C` must be declared as being in octave 6, otherwise the C below G5 will play.
+If the duration is not supplied, it will be a quarter note.

-For example, `q.F#@4` will play a dotted quarter note F# in the 4th octave.
+For example, `q.F#@4` will play a dotted quarter F# note in the 4th octave.

 ### chords
 Format: `[duration] key chord [@octave]`.